StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/reverse.md

 ## Description

-Reverses the order in which the elements of a string or array are arranged.
+Reverses a string or array.
+Returns a string or array with the characters in the string or array elements in reverse order.

 ## Syntax